anon-blue/anon.blue/README.txt

 Foolish human,this is your computer,and I'm going to distory the world!

-connecting to other compusssssssssssssssssssssssss                            5y yuyuiyyyjyttr`rttjjjjjjjjjjjjjjnhhbbbbbbbbbbnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnn
+connecting to other computer ......
+                                     bbbbbbbnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnn
 nnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnHFSHKVBHJJNNNNNNNNNNN
 NNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNN
 NNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNLNNNNNNNNNNNNNNNNNNNNNNNNNNNN